Min Razagyi: Early life

+He ascended the throne at the age of 36 and reigned for 19 years, living a total of 54 years.
+He was born on Monday.
+His royal family included 9 principal queens, among them the Princess of the Cakravarti lineage, Princess Pancalacanda, Sister-queen Subhadevi, Queen Vijaya who was the chief queen, and the Pegu princess Khin Ma Hnaung.
+Additionally, he had 11 junior queens, 5 sons by concubines including Ukkhamukha, Sammata, and Narinda, as well as numerous princesses.

+In 1572, Phalaung succeeded King Sekkya, and made his eldest son Razagyi, only 15, heir-apparent with the style of Thado Dhamma Raza.
+At the coronation ceremony, Razagyi was married off to Princess Nan Htet Phwa (နန်းထက်ဖွား, [náɴ tʰɛʔ pʰwá]), daughter of Sekkya and his first cousin, once removed.
+Razagyi is great-grandnephew of Saw Mon, founder of the dynasty whose half brother Khayi's granddaughter was Razagyi's grandmother.

 Heir-apparent

 Razagyi loyally served his father for the duration of his father's 21-year reign.
 His most prominent contribution during this period recorded in the Arakanese chronicles came in 1575 when he led a well armed naval and land forces in an expedition to Tripura.
 The expedition was a success.
 The Arakanese forces, aided by Portuguese mercenaries and firearms, easily captured the Tripuri capital, after which Tripura agreed to pay tribute.
 In the later years, however, Phalaung began relying on his middle son Thado Minsaw, who became the commander-in-chief, for military expeditions, and appointed him king of Bengal.
 Thado Minsaw, now based out of Chittagong, became Razagyi's main rival to succeed the throne.